 Browse through these FAQs to find answers to commonly raised questions.
-If you're a new customer, we encourage you to read through the relevant articles regarding our Middleware and its installation guide.
+If you're a new customer, we encourage you to read through the relevant articles regarding our Middleware.

 1. Can the middleware write directly to a network share?